sgpinkus/microgrid_device_kit/README.md

   - `Device.bounds` for *interval* (also called instantaneous) bounds for each given interval of the time-horizon and,
   - `Device.cbounds` for *cumulative* bounds across the entire time-horizon.

-Preferences are expressed via the `Device.u(flow)` *utility* (negative cost) function which expresses how much the device "likes" the given state of flow (note that this "utility" function is also used to express how much a producer likes producing a given flow).
-The `Device` base class has no preferences: `Device.u()` just returns 0.
-It is the main job of a `Device` sub-type to define preferences and/or additional more complex constraints that describe more nuanced device models. sub-types do this by overriding `Device.u()` (preferences) and `Device.constraints` (constraints).
+Preferences are expressed via the `Device.cost(flow)` function which expresses how much the device "likes" the given state of flow (note utility = -cost).
+The `Device` base class has no preferences: `Device.cost()` just returns 0.
+It is the main job of a `Device` sub-type to define preferences and/or additional more complex constraints that describe more nuanced device models. sub-types do this by overriding `Device.cost()` (preferences) and `Device.constraints` (constraints).